 Jim Watson, a former university Professor of Design specializing in creative problem solving, helps clients and entrepreneurs find ways to make their products, systems, or environments even better.

 • Empathy - seeing through the eyes of the end user.

 • Graphic design: logos, layouts, signage, web and app design.

 • Presentations in creativity, design, and problem solving.

-I can work with you to improve the clarity of your communication materials, improve the user experience, and help you . . .
+I can work with you or your team to improve the clarity of your communication materials, improve the customer environment, and improve the user experience.

 Some great ideas

 A better place to set your coffee cup as you get in your car